 Descriptive uncontrolled studies on the basis of the experience of individual physicians, hospitals, and non–population-based registries may yield useful information.
 The performance characteristics of various detection tests, such as sensitivity, specificity, and PPVs are generally first reported in such descriptive studies.
 The first evidence that screening may be successful is an increase in the incidence of early cancers and a decreased incidence of late-stage metastatic cancers (stage shift); later, a reduction in deaths may occur.
-These descriptive studies do not establish efficacy because of the absence of an appropriate control group and because they do not address the question whether early initiation of treatment affects patient outcomes (refer to Potential Benefits and Harms section of this summary for more information about the Japanese neuroblastoma screening program).
+These descriptive studies do not establish efficacy because of the absence of an appropriate control group and because they do not address the question whether early initiation of treatment affects patient outcomes (refer to the Potential Benefits and Harms section of this summary for more information about the Japanese neuroblastoma screening program).

 Another approach to formulating data about cancer screening is modeling.
 Models can generate information about cancer screening in circumstances where empiric evidence does not exist.
 A number of probabilistic and computer simulation models have been developed to do the following: